Fluffernuttersandwich/Better7D2DbyFNS/README.md

 You can't use an application that regularly messes up established Load Order, because it cause mod conflicts, errors, and crashes.

-I care about game stability first, and foremost.
+I care about game stability first and foremost.

 Users kept complaining that the Load Order would randomly wander between playing the Vortex Collection.